Military Phone Scams: How Scammers Target Military Personnel

 Impostor scams account are the most common type of phone scams.
 In an impostor scam a fraudster will claim to be a family member in trouble, a computer technician, a government official, or a charity.

-The banks and lenders category includes a typical phone scam and include payday and other loan offers, mortgage and credit refinancing, and other lending issues.
+The banks and lenders category includes payday loan phone scams, mortgage and credit refinancing, and other lending issue fraud.
 Prizes, sweepstakes and lotteries is another phone scam that people receive.
-Usually an automated, robocall offering a too-good-to-be-true free vacation or cash prize, these calls are pure spam.
+Free vacation phone scams and lottery phone scams come in the form of automated call spam.

-The best way to prevent fraud is to know your rights and report any suspected scams to the proper authorities.
+The best way to prevent fraud is to know your rights and report phone scams to the proper authorities.
 Never trust an unsolicited phone call in which the caller asks for your personal information.
 In cases, such as these say you'll call back later and hang up.
-Once you've hung up you can check the number in a number tracer, like CallerSmart, to check for any suspicious behavior.
+Once you've hung up you can check the number in a free number tracer app, like CallerSmart, to check for any suspicious behavior.
 You can also report your feedback on a suspicous number to help others in our iPhone app.
-If you don't have an iPhone, you can still run reverse number look ups on our website and report numbers in order to help others avoid scams.
+If you don't have an iPhone, you can still run reverse number lookups on our website and report numbers in order to help others avoid scams.

 If you think you've been targeted by a scammer be sure to report it to local authorities, your state's attorney general and the correct government organizations.